astronomer/docs/astro/create-first-dag.md

 4. Click **Create Deployment**.

-     A confirmation message appears indicating that the Deployment is in progress.
-Select the **Deployments** link to go to the **Deployments** page.
-The Deployment status is **Creating** until all underlying components in your Astro cluster are healthy, including the Airflow webserver and scheduler.
+     A confirmation message appears indicating that the Deployment status is **Creating** until all underlying components in your Astro cluster are healthy.
 During this time, the Airflow UI is unavailable and you can't deploy code or modify Deployment settings.
 When the Deployment is ready, the status changes to **Healthy**.

     For more information about possible Deployment health statuses, see [Deployment health](deployment-metrics.md#deployment-health).
+Or, to learn more about how to customize your Deployment settings, see [Configure a Deployment](/astro/configure-deployment-resources).

 ## Step 5: Deploy your Astro project to your Astro Deployment